How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 • Pulmonary tuberculosis

 Dry cough in a child.
-Than to treat.
+What to treat.

-1) Antitussives - drugs that depress the cough center of the brain or reduce the sensitivity of the airway receptors.
-Drugs in this group are used only as directed by a doctor for diseases such as whooping cough, pleurisy.
+1) Antitussives - medications that inhibit the cough center of the brain or reduce the sensitivity of respiratory tract receptors.
+Drugs in this group are used only as prescribed by a doctor for diseases such as whooping cough and pleurisy.

-2) Expectorants (expectorates) and mucolytics - drugs that increase cough, help thinning and secretion of phlegm.
-With a dry cough, they are not prescribed.
+2) Expectorants (expectorates) and mucolytics - drugs that intensify cough, promote liquefaction and secretion of sputum.
+They are not prescribed for dry cough.

 3) Bronchodilators - used for coughs accompanied by bronchospasm, such as bronchial asthma, obstructive bronchitis.

 Medicines for the treatment of cough are prescribed in combination with other drugs that act on the cause of the disease.
-It is important to consider that this or that drug should be prescribed by a doctor after examining the baby.
-To relieve the child's condition before the doctor arrives, give him throat softeners - a warm drink; older children can also be given lozenges to suck in the mouth.
+It is important to note that this or that drug should be prescribed by a doctor after examining the baby.
+To alleviate the child’s condition before the doctor arrives, give him “throat softeners” - warm drinks; Older children can also be given lozenges to dissolve in the mouth.

-As soon as the baby shows any sign of illness, young mothers begin to panic immediately.
-So, quite often children have a dry cough.
-And therefore, each parent must clearly know the answers to questions such as what are the causes of such a cough or how to properly treat it effectively.
+As soon as the baby shows any sign of illness, young mothers immediately begin to panic.
+So, quite often children experience a dry cough.
+And therefore, every parent should clearly know the answers to questions such as what are the causes of such a cough or how to properly treat it effectively.

 What are the causes of dry cough in children?